fegemo/bespoke-markdown/demo/markdown-external.md

   * Wapapapapa-papow
   * Rati-rati-rati-how

----
+'---

 # Second slide

-The "---" in its own line creates a new slide.
+The "---" (without the leading ') in its own line creates a new slide.

 ```